7 Great Spring Photography TipsDiscovery Center Team

-This month we have been exploring different ways to capture the great spring colors that are coming into bloom this time of year.
-Here is a compilation of our best spring photography tips from the month so you can keep learning in the weeks to come.
+Looking for some different ways to capture the great spring colors that are coming into bloom this time of year?
+Here are some spring photography tips to keep in mind.

 1. Pay Attention to Your White Balance

 When trying to capture great colors, make sure you adjust your white balance so what you see on your screen matches what you see with your eye!
 Trying to match a lighter color closely is a great way to gauge the accuracy of your adjustments.

 2. Adjust to the Outdoors!

 After the long months indoors, when finally heading outside for some spring photography, make sure you take a few minutes to adjust the settings on your camera to account for the change in lighting.

 Use a polarizing filter to capture all the great colors for those springtime landscape shots!

 If you’re taking photographs in a sunny place, remember to use fill flash.
 The bright sun creates harsh shadows – especially if someone is wearing a hat or sunglasses – but forcing your flash to go off even in the bright sun will illuminate those shadowy areas.